-The Substance Abuse Prevention Program supports a comprehensive array of services targeting prevention of the abuse of alcohol, tobacco and other drugs (ATOD) throughout the commonwealth.
+The Substance Abuse Prevention Program supports a comprehensive array of training and technical assistance to support services targeting prevention of the abuse of alcohol, tobacco and other drugs (ATOD) throughout the commonwealth.

-The program works with a variety of organizations and agencies to develop prevention policies, programs and services.
-It oversees a network of 14 Regional Prevention Centers across the state that provide technical assistance and training on evidence-based prevention strategies.
+The program works with community partners through the Regional Prevention Center system to develop prevention policies, programs and services focused on substance use/misuse prevention.
+The 14 Regional Prevention Centers provide technical assistance and training on evidence-based prevention strategies.

-Kentucky's prevention system receives funding from the federal Center for Substance Abuse Prevention (CSAP), the U.S. Department of Education and the Kentucky General Assembly.
-The state bases its efforts on CSAP's six prevention strategies: information dissemination, education, alternatives, problem identification and referral, community-based process, and environmental change.
+Services are based on SAMHSA's Strategic Prevention Framework and the Center for Substance Abuse Prevention's (CSAP) six prevention strategies: information dissemination, education, alternatives, problem identification and referral, community-based process, and environmental change.

 The Strategic Prevention Framework